TreeCityWes/VMPXMintTool/README.md

 VMPX Mint Bot on Ethereum
 # VMPX Mint Bot

+I am not a coder.
+Do not give your private keys do anyone.
+I do not know if this script will work and am posting it for community review and feedback.
+The script successfully asks for your private key, public key, gwei, gas limit, and power value.
+It should then build a transaction and broadcase the transaction when the block number listed in the VMPX contract hits.
+It does not use a smart contract.

 The VMPX Mint Bot is a Python script that automates the process of minting VMPX tokens as soon as the contract reaches a specified block number.
 It interacts with the VMPX smart contract and allows users to set their private key, account address, gas parameters, and power value for minting.

 ## Prerequisites